open-aviation/pyopensky/readme.md

 # pyopensky

-The `pyopensky` Python library provides tools to download data from the OpenSky Network live API and historical databases.
+The `pyopensky` Python library provides functions to download data from the OpenSky Network live API and historical databases.
 It aims at making ADS-B and Mode S data from OpenSky easily accessible in the Python programming environment.

 ## Installation